-U.S. Evacuees Make It Stateside As Coronavirus Strands Cruise Ship Off Japan
+U.S. Evacuees Make It Stateside As Coronavirus Strands Cruises In Asian Waters

 And don't expect Wednesday's flights to be the last.
 The U.S. Centers for Disease Control and Prevention says additional flights are expected to bear evacuees to bases in Texas and Nebraska, as well.

-As of Wednesday morning, nearly 500 patients have died of the respiratory virus, also known as 2019-nCoV.
+As of Thursday morning, more than 500 patients have died of the respiratory virus, also known as 2019-nCoV.
 Total confirmed cases of the coronavirus strain, first identified in Wuhan toward the end of last year, have more than tripled since last week — though that number is still vastly outpaced by the seasonal flu, which typically causes up to 5 million cases and hundreds of thousands of deaths each year.

 Still, the uncertainty surrounding the coronavirus is what has global health officials especially worried.